mohitjain/mohitjain/_posts/2013-04-26-how-to-optimize-image-uploaded-via-paperclip.markdown

 categories: paperclip performance optimizations
 ---

-Previously I wrote a post for [saving image as progessive image](http://www.codebeerstartups.com/2012/10/save-image-as-progressive-image-using-paperclip-and-imagemagick/), continuing the same, here is an another gem to reduce the size of the progressive image.
+Previously I wrote a post for [saving image as progressive image](http://www.codebeerstartups.com/2012/10/save-image-as-progressive-image-using-paperclip-and-imagemagick/), continuing the same, here is and another gem to reduce the size of the progressive image.

 {% highlight ruby %}